Sunday, June 30, 2024

 Dataset and Variables

-This dataset, leading to the above correlation matrix, comprises eighteen months of home sales data from a particular town, specifically from January 2023 to June 2024, to value the subject properties as of July 1, 2024.
+This dataset, which led to the above correlation matrix, comprises 18 months of home sales data from a particular town, specifically from January 2023 to June 2024, to value the subject properties as of July 1, 2024.

 Sale Price will be the dependent variable in the regression model.
 One of the six independent variables, "Months Since," represents the number of months since the sale.
 For instance, a sale in January 2023 will receive a value of 18 (July 2024 minus January 2023), while a sale in June 2024 will be assigned a value of 1.
-The "Exterior Wall" variable has been effect-coded by zeroing in on the deviation of each category from the town's median sale price.
-Bldg Age is a synthetic variable calculated by subtracting the year the property was built from the prediction year 2024.
+The "Exterior Wall" variable has been effect-coded by centering each category's deviation from the town's median sale price.
+Bldg Age is a synthetic variable calculated by subtracting the property's year built from the prediction year 2024.
 The other variables are quantitative data obtained from public records.
 No location variable will be used since all subjects and comps will come from specific neighborhoods within this town.

 Analysis

-Looking at the correlation matrix, we observe some moderate to moderately high correlations between Sale Price and the independent variables.
+Looking at the correlation matrix, we observe moderate-to-high correlations between Sale Price and the independent variables.

 • A moderate positive correlation (0.4117) between Land SF and Sale Price is expected, as larger lots tend to be associated with higher-priced homes.